jmike/naomi/README.md

 SELECT * FROM `employees` WHERE `lastName` = 'Anderson' AND `age` IS NOT NULL;
 ```

-The following operators are allowed:
+The following operators are accepted:

 Name | Operator
 :--- | :---: